Optimal tests for continuous-variable quantum teleportation and photodetectors: Introduction

-Our first main contribution is the reduction of the problem of estimating the energy-constrained channel fidelity between ideal teleportation and its experimental implementation to a quadratic program over an infinite number of variables.
+The first main contribution of our paper is the reduction of the problem of calculating the energy-constrained channel fidelity between ideal teleportation and its experimental implementation to a quadratic program over an infinite number of variables.
 We then define a truncated version of this quadratic program and prove that it is a convex optimization problem.
 We numerically solve it using a MATLAB package, which employs the interior-point method \cite{pardalos1996interior}.
-We also provide analytical solutions by invoking the Karush-Kuhn-Tucker (KKT) conditions \cite{karush2014minima,kuhn1951}.
-We then argue that these solutions to the truncated versions of quadratic programs also optimize the energy-constrained channel fidelity defined over an infinite-dimensional, separable Hilbert space, i.e., without any truncation.
+We also provide analytical solutions by invoking the Karush--Kuhn--Tucker (KKT) conditions \cite{karush2014minima,kuhn1951}.
+We then argue that these solutions to the truncated versions of the quadratic programs also optimize the energy-constrained channel fidelity defined over an infinite-dimensional, separable Hilbert space, i.e., without any truncation at all.

-One of our main findings is that among all pure bipartite states, an entangled superposition of twin-Fock states saturating the energy constraint is optimal for distinguishing ideal CV teleportation from its experimental implementation.
+One of our main findings is that, among all pure bipartite states, an entangled superposition of a finite number of twin Fock states is optimal for distinguishing ideal CV teleportation from its experimental implementation.
 Our results thus provide an experimental strategy to verify whether an \textit{unconditional} experimental teleportation with high accuracy is possible~\cite{braunstein2000criteria}.
 Here, by unconditional teleportation, we imply that teleportation of any unknown, energy-constrained state should be feasible.
 We also discuss why previous proposals based on the teleportation of coherent states or other commonly used states are not suitable for quantifying the performance of unconditional teleportation.

 As an additional result, we analytically find the energy-constrained diamond distance between a photodetector and its experimental approximation.
 We model the noisy version of a photodetector as a pure-loss channel followed by an ideal photodetector.
 We also find that number-diagonal states optimize the energy-constrained diamond distance and show that entanglement is not required for the optimal distinguishability of the ideal photodetector from its experimental implementation.